 This last point is crucial: a hypothesis must be a proposed explanation that can be tested.
 The most straightforward approach to such testing in science is to perform an experiment.
 If the experiment is conducted properly, its results either will agree with the predictions of the hypothesis or they will contradict it.
 If the experimental result is truly inconsistent with the hypothesis, a scientist must discard the hypothesis and try to develop an alternative.
 If the experimental result agrees with predictions, this does not necessarily prove that the hypothesis is absolutely correct; perhaps later experiments will contradict crucial parts of the hypothesis.
 But, the more experiments that agree with the hypothesis, the more likely we are to accept the hypothesis as a useful description of nature.

 One way to think about this is to consider a scientist who was born and lives on an island where only black sheep live.
 Day after day the scientist encounters black sheep only, so he or she hypothesizes that all sheep are black.
-Although every observed sheep adds confidence to the theory, the scientist only has to visit the mainland and observe one white sheep to prove the hypothesis wrong.
+Although every observed sheep adds confidence to the hypothesis, the scientist only has to visit the mainland and observe one white sheep to prove the hypothesis wrong.

 When you read about experiments, you probably have a mental picture of a scientist in a laboratory conducting tests or taking careful measurements.
 This is certainly the case for a biologist or a chemist, but what can astronomers do when our laboratory is the universe?
 It’s impossible to put a group of stars into a test tube or to order another comet from a scientific supply company.